All About Emissaries in Sea of Thieves

 No rank or promotion barriers are in place for Athena’s Fortune – they simply ask for the 20,000 gold donation from any Pirate Legend.

 Becoming an Emissary of The Reaper’s Bones simply requires a 20,000 gold donation from anyone who is able to find them at The Reaper’s Hideout.

 Can I become an Emissary of more than one Trading Company?

-Absolutely, if you have the gold in your coffers to purchase more than one Emissary Flag and meet any rank requirements stipulated by those Companies.
+Absolutely, as long as you meet any rank requirements stipulated by those Companies and have the gold in your coffers to purchase each Emissary Licence.
 However, you can only raise one Emissary Flag and actively serve one Company at a time.

 Can I become an Emissary of The Hunter’s Call or Sea Dogs?

 At present, only the four Trading Companies on the Outposts and The Reaper’s Bones are accepting Emissaries.
 As The Hunter’s Call and the Arena-centric Sea Dogs operate a little differently, they’re waiting to see how the whole Emissaries movement works out before making any plans of their own.